While some companies rely on AI data collection services, others gather their data using scraping tools or other methods.

 Scalability issues

 Continuously relying on human feedback can be resource-intensive.
-As the complexity of tasks grows, the need for human involvement can become a bottleneck, making it hard to scale the approach for large applications.
+As tasks become more complex, the need for human involvement can become a bottleneck, making it hard to scale the approach for large applications.

 Introducing human biases